CodeScop/Oge-Mai-Field-Guide/meteoroid2020julresources.md

   - outside game;
   - IC Battles: Arir (100 words for 1), Rhan (150 words for 1-2), Maesc (250 words for 2-3), Nartha (350 words for 3-4), Erbor (400 words for 4), Rosarin (500 words for 5), Brachi (600 words for 6)
+  - RL Battles: Arenica Hologram (100 words for 1), Maesc Hologram (100 words for 1), Suulan Hologram (100 words for 1), Wignow Hologram (100 words for 1), Zoomga!
+(300 words for 3), Mowow (450 words for 4-5), Ferenti (750 words for 7-8), Doctor Hogglevoss (1200 words for 12)
   - MS Battles: Arir (100 words for 1), Halix (250 words for 2-3), Ipo (300 words for 3), Galatre (450 words for 4-5), Krang (500 words for 5)
   - Spaceship Battles: Captain Piak (1667 words for 17), Oxie (100 words for 1), Kolbs (200 words for 2), Kovar (350 words for 3-4), Ledd (500 words for 5), Szalin (700 words for 7), Noit (800 words for 8), Zals (900 words for 9), Skarn (1100 words for 11)